STROKE NEURO LAB

 Vishwas Jindal

-Vishwas is a first year Ph.D. student in the Applied Physiology and Kinesiology Department at the University of Florida.
-He has graduated with a B.S. and M.S. in Biomedical Engineering and has worked in the industry prior to starting his PhD.
+Vishwas completed his PhD in the Department of Applied Physiology and Kinesiology at the University of Florida.
+He earned both his B.S. and M.S. degrees in Biomedical Engineering and gained industry experience prior to beginning his doctoral training.
 He is keen on learning the deep-rooted concepts of Neural System and Neuroimaging and aims to develop novel engineering solutions to problems associated with neurological limitations and dysfunctions.
+His research primarily focuses on investigating cortical and brainstem neural mechanisms in intact and lesioned mice during motor skill learning and optogenetic stimulation.

 In his spare time, he enjoys cooking, exploring the outdoors and binging on Bollywood movies.